Risk-Team/trainings/README.md

 ### Training and workshop materials

-Materials for capacity development on environmental and social risk screening, and on climate and disaster risk.
-Each top-level folder is one body of work: a training programme, or a country mission.
+Materials for capacity development on everything around climate risks.
+Each top-level folder is one body of work: a training programme, or a country specific training.

 ---